nikitavoloboev/data/productivity/flow/rules.md

 - Always learn new things.
 - Exercise daily.
 - Build ideas.
 - Follow good nutrition.
-No sugar, drink water.
+No sugar.
+Drink water.
 - Share everything I know and made.
 - No food/item wastage.
 - Be mindful of my actions and thoughts.
-- Minimise distractions.
+- Do deep work.
+Minimise distractions.
 - Follow these rules.

 ## Routine
 - Write.
 (1+ article / month)
-- Read a book (1+ hour / day)
+- Read a book.
+(1+ hour / day)

 ## Nutrition
 - No processed sugar.
 No food with extra sugar in it.